Ayankoley306/C/PROJECT/Simple Password Manager/README.md

-# Recursive Math Tool in C
+# Simple Password Mannager

-This project is a simple math tools written in C.<br>
+This project is a simple password manager written in C.<br>
-It allows users to perform various mathamatical operations in math like Factorial, Power, Fibonacci, Sum Of Digits, Even or Odd.
-Simple menu-driven interface.

----
+This project allow us to check a password or create strong password that have charactors, numbers, special charactors.

 ## 📂 Features

- - Preform various mathamatical operations:

- - Factorial

- - Power
+ - Allow user to enter password.

+ - Check the password if it containes charactors, numbers, special charactors.

- - Fibonacci
+ - User friendly instractions.

- - Sum Of Digits

- - Even or Odd

  - Simple menu-driven interface.

  ---
 ## 🛠 Tools & Environment

  - Language: C